Braun homers, Brewers beat Marlins 3-2 for 7th straight win

+MIAMI (AP) — Ryan Braun honored injured teammate Christian Yelich the past two days by wearing his No. 22 jersey underneath his own.

-MIAMI (AP) — Ryan Braun hit a tiebreaking, two-run homer in the third inning, and the Milwaukee Brewers beat the Miami Marlins 3-2 Thursday to complete a four-game sweep that extended their winning streak to seven.
+Braun then put on a Yelich-like performance Thursday, hitting a two-run homer that helped the Milwaukee Brewers beat the Miami Marlins 3-2 to complete a four-game sweep that extended their winning streak to seven.

+“I threw up the double deuces for him,” Braun said of his message to Yelich as he crossed home plate.
+“He texted me, “It’s about time you hit a homer.’
+Forty-fifth homer hit in this jersey this year.”

-Milwaukee, which matched its longest winning streak this season, began the day tied for the second NL wild card with the Chicago Cubs, who played later at San Diego.
+Milwaukee matched its longest winning streak of the season to remain tied with the Chicago Cubs for the second NL wild card.
 At 78-68, the Brewers are 10 games over .500 for the first time since mid-June.

+“What’s within our picture is keep playing well,” Brewers manager Craig Counsell said.
+“The other stuff doesn’t matter right now.
+Keep playing like the past week, we’re going to put ourselves in a good spot.”

-Before the game, the Brewers said star Christian Yelich won’t need surgery on his broken right kneecap but likely will not return this season.
+Yelich broke his right kneecap on a foul ball Tuesday night.
+Before the game, the Brewers said the reigning NL MVP won’t need surgery, but is done for the year.

 Miami went 1-6 on its homestand, dropped to an NL-worst 51-95 and is headed to its first 100-loss season since 2013.